yosbelms/cor/docs/get_started.md

 ## From GitHub

-Available releases can be downloaded <a class="button-inline" href="https://github.com/yosbelms/cor/releases">here</a>.
+Available releases can be downloaded [here](https://github.com/yosbelms/cor/releases).

 Once downloaded, decompress the bundle (.zip or .tar) and the main scritp can be located at `cor/dis/cor.js`